scottvaughn5/scrum-bored/README.md

 # scrum-bored
 Demo of the app I will be guiding a aspiring developer through to practice.
-Played with a lot of new concepts and ideas in development.
-Eventually will refactor to use the nodejsondb but for now solid demo
+No built to be the best application just something that is fun and works

 https://scrum-bored.herokuapp.com/